redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ```

 Great!
 Now that we've tested out the syntax let's use that in the service.
 You can exit the console by pressing Ctrl-C twice or typing `.exit`

+> **Where's the `await`?**
+>
+> Calls to `db` return a Promise, which you would normally need to add an `await` to in order to get the results right away.
+Having to add `await` every time is pretty annoying though, so the Redwood console does it for you!
+Redwood `await`s so you don't have to!

 #### Updating the Service